History Files

 c.1809 - 1776 BC

-Shamshi-Adad I (Samsi-Addu)
+Shamshi-Adad I / Samsi-Addu

-Founded an empire.
+King of Ekallatum.
+Founded empire.
 Probably died in battle.

 c.1809 BC

-Shamshi-Adad sets up an empire which stretches from Tuttul near the Mediterranean to Assyria and the foothills of the Zagros Mountains, and incorporates Andarig, Apum, Carchemish, Karana, Qattara, Razama, Terqa, and Urkesh, amongst others.
-The kings of Tukrish, a mountain land north of Elam, also send tribute to him.
+The kings of Tukrish, a mountain land to the north of Elam, also send tribute to him.
 He is aided by his ally, Eshnunna, and renews the former Assyrian trade routes to Kanesh.
 The former capital of Apum in the Khabur Valley is chosen as the site for the new capital, Shubat-Enlil.

 Shamshi-Adad's soldiers